aaqib-ali/LSTNet_Pytorch/README.md

 You can download the datasets mentioned in the paper at https://github.com/laiguokun/multivariate-time-series-data.

 ### Bash script:
-We give the examples to run different datasets in ele.sh, traffic.sh, solar.sh and stoke.sh.
+We give the examples to run different datasets in ele.sh, traffic.sh, solar.sh and stock.sh.

 ### Environment and Dependencies:
 1. Create Conda Environment with Python 3.7